the-raspberry-pi-guy/lcd/README.md

 # LCD
-This repository contains all the code for interfacing with a **16x2 character I2C LCD display**.
+This repository contains all the code for interfacing with a **16x2 character I2C liquid-crystal display (LCD)**.
 This accompanies my **Youtube tutorial**: [Raspberry Pi - Mini LCD Display Tutorial](https://www.youtube.com/watch?v=fR5XhHYzUK0).

-You can buy one of these great little I2C LCD displays on eBay or somewhere like [the Pi Hut](https://thepihut.com/search?type=product&q=lcd).
+You can buy one of these great little I2C LCD on eBay or somewhere like [the Pi Hut](https://thepihut.com/search?type=product&q=lcd).

 # Installation
 * Install git